 |Designer||$1.6 – 2.85||$1.48 – 2.47||$1.48 – 2.80||N/A||$1.80 – 2.05||$1.58 – 1.70|

-As you can see from the prices above, GAF shingles are very competitively priced.
-They are slightly cheaper than products of their top competitor, CertainTeed, and on par with the cost of Owens Corning shingles.
+As you can see from the prices above, GAF is very competitively priced.
+These shingles are slightly cheaper than their top competitor, CertainTeed, and on par with the cost of Owens Corning.

 Classic 3 Tab shingles